Where to Stay in Madrid: Complete Guide for First Timers

 Pros and Cons of Staying in Malasaña

-Pros of staying in Malasaña:
+Pros of Staying in Malasaña

-- Simultaneously Hip and Charming.
+It’s simultaneously hip and charming.
 Malasaña is a little bit hipster, and a lot bit charming.
 Every few blocks, you’ll come across an open plaza with people relaxing in the sun, sipping coffee or a beer, watching the world go by.
-Open public spaces within cities where people hang out is something that Spain (and Italy, and Colombia, and Mexico…) do really well, and we’re here for more of it at home in the US.

-- Unparalleled Variety of Places to Eat and Drink.
+The unparalleled variety of places to eat and drink.
 In between those charming plazas is an array of shops, bars, and restaurants offering nearly every kind of cuisine or drink under the sun.
-Authentic Venezuelan, Japanese, Italian – just about every region of the world is represented here.

-- Central.
-It’s just north of Gran Vía, the main artery running east-west in Madrid.
 It’s within walking distance of the Prado, the Royal Palace, and La Latina, which means you’ll be able to walk basically everywhere you want to go.

-Cons of staying in Malasaña:
+Cons of Staying in Malasaña

-- Loud at Night.
+It’s loud at night.
 Parts of the neighborhood are home to some of the best nightlife in Madrid, and as you might imagine, it’s not exactly the quietest place on earth.
-Walking through the streets after the sun went down, we regularly found most streets in the area packed wall-to-wall with people.
-If you’re looking for a quieter part, stay further north or further west.

 The Best Places to Stay in Malasaña